readthedocs/ethicalads.io/content/pages/jobs.md

 description: We don't always have openings to work on EthicalAds, but when we do they are posted here.

-Thanks for your interest in working at EthicalAds by Read the Docs.
+Thanks for your interest in working at EthicalAds.
 We are a small team that is growing slowly and deliberately, and we’d love for you to join us.